nwagu/sqlite-page-explorer/README.md

 SQLite (and most databases) store data in disk-block-sized pages, usually 4KB, which helps make reads and writes as fast as possible.

 Normally developers interact with databases on the "schema level" - tables, rows, and SQL.
-But taking a peek at the "page level" can gigg you some interesting insights:
+But taking a peek at the "page level" can give you some interesting insights:

 * What your indexes actually look like on disk (they're basically separate little tables).
 * How to store things more compactly (and thus make your queries and applications faster).